A continuous constraint satisfaction problem for the rigidity transition in confluent tissues: A CCSP for the rigidity transition of confluent tissues

 \subsection{The mapping to random CCSPs with equality constraints}

-In order to make a simple mean field model for these systems, we follow the same route that has been recently developed to study the jamming transition is spheres and non-spherical particles \cite{franz2016simplest,FPSUZ17, brito2018universality, ikeda2019mean, FSU19, SU21,sclocchi2022high}.
-In these cases the constraints of non-overlapping particles is replaced by a set of random excluded volume constraints for a set of continuous variables.
-In the end one gets a CCSP with \emph{inequality} constraints.
-The corresponding models are very effective in describing the physics of $2d$ and $3d$ systems.
+{We are interested in considering a simple model that has the same qualitative properties as the models of confluent tissues just described.
+We follow the same route that has been recently developed to study the jamming transition in spheres and non-spherical particles \cite{franz2016simplest,FPSUZ17, brito2018universality, ikeda2019mean, FSU19, SU21,sclocchi2022high} }{which we just briefly review.
+In these cases one is interested in the statistical mechanics of non-overlapping particles.
+While a mean field theory can be constructed in infinite dimensions, see \cite{SimpleGlasses2020}, one could produce meaningful mean field models by replacing the constraints of non-overlapping particles with a set of random excluded volume constraints for a set of continuous variables. {The resulting models are abstract CCSPs with \emph{inequality} constraints.} This route has been first suggested in \cite{franz2016simplest}.
+The models that can be obtained in this way are very effective in describing the physics of $2d$ and $3d$ systems.
 It is very remarkable the case of jamming of spherical particles where the critical exponents of the transition in the infinite dimensional treatment \cite{CKPUZ14, SimpleGlasses2020} are the very same as the one the random CCSP models \cite{FPSUZ17,FSU19} and agree within numerical precision with numerical simulations in $2d$ and $3d$ systems\cite{charbonneau2021finite, franz2020critical}.
-For non-spherical particles the models reproduce all features of the jamming/rigidity transition in particular the complex structure of the density of states \cite{brito2018universality,ikeda2019mean}.
+For non-spherical particles the models reproduce all features of the jamming/rigidity transition, in particular the complex structure of the density of states \cite{brito2018universality,ikeda2019mean}.}